-MBR is the abbreviation for Master Boot Record and manages how partitions are created and organized on the hard disk drive (HDD).
-MBR uses Bios firmware and stores code in the first sector of the disk with a logical block address (LBA) of 1.
-The data includes information related to how and where Windows resides so it can manage the boot process in the PC’s primary storage and internal random access memory (RAM), not external memory such as DDR2 and DDR3 memory cards/sticks.
+MBR manages how partitions are created and organized on the hard disk drive (HDD).
+MBR uses Bios firmware and stores code in the disk’s first sector with a logical block address (LBA) of 1.
+The data includes information related to how and where Windows resides to manage the boot process in the PC’s primary storage and internal random access memory (RAM), not external memory such as DDR2 and DDR3 memory cards/sticks.

 The MBR data stored in LBA 1 of the HDD includes the following:

 - Master partition table: Abbreviated as MPT, the table stores all partition information found on each HDD, including their format type, capacity, and other necessary details.
 For the OS and the PC to function correctly, they need a record of HDD partitions and sizes and a way to identify the bootable, active partitions.
 The MPT provides all that essential information.

 - Master boot code: Sometimes abbreviated as MBC, the code executes the launch of the operating system and manages the configuration for the bootup process (to confirm any changes), such as detecting drives, calculating RAM (external), detecting displays, and other essential device and configuration information.

 - Disk signature: Every drive needs a unique identifier, which gets created in the form of a signature.
 This identifier ensures that the correct drive and partition reads and writes data when using several disks, and it ensures proper PC functionality and security protocol for all read/write data transactions.

 The PC’s/motherboard’s basic input/output system (BIOS) looks for the device with an MBR, and then it executes the volume boot code from the partition that has it.
 Next, the MBR activates the boot sector of the drive to launch the OS.